This article was updated on August 26, 2019 to reflect current information and recommendations.

-Around Northern California, the most dramatic autumn color can be found in the high Sierras.
-But if you’re hoping for a glimpse of deep maple reds and golden aspen yellows, you don’t have to make the five and six-hour drives to Plumas County or Inyo National Forest every weekend.
-There are hikes, parks, botanic gardens and even wineries just minutes from the city where you can experience the changing seasons!
+Around Northern California, the most dramatic autumn color can be found in the high Sierras, but if you’re hoping for a glimpse of deep maple reds and golden aspen yellows, you don’t have to make the five and six-hour drives to Plumas County or Inyo National Forest every weekend.
+There are hikes, parks, botanic gardens and even wineries within an hour of the city where you can experience the changing seasons!

-According to this map from Apartment Therapy, fall foliage should peak between late October and early November.
-And in the Bay Area’s botanic gardens you can extend that through early December with plants from around the world.
-Visit our top picks to make the most of this colorful season before winter settles into the Bay.
-Enjoy!
+Typically, fall foliage should peak between late October and early November.
+In the Bay Area’s botanic gardens, you can extend that through early December thanks to plants from around the world.
+Visit our top picks on this list to make the most of this colorful season before winter settles into the Bay.

-Located in the Peninsula, Filoli is a historic house with six classical gardens, two terraces and an orchard all surrounded by 654 acres.
+Located in the Peninsula, Filoli is a historic house with six classical gardens, two terraces and an orchard all surrounded by more than 650 acres.
 Hosting over 100,000 guests every year, there’s something to see during every season.
 In early December, you can see gorgeous color from Japanese maples, cherries, Virginia creepers, hawthorns, fruit trees, viburnums, ginkgos and other rare plants spread out throughout the gardens.

-The home was built between 1915 and 1917 but didn’t open to the public until 1975.
+The home itself was built between 1915 and 1917 but didn’t open to the public until 1975.
 Today, you can peruse the grounds, tour the home and take classes in fine art, flora and nature.
-If you’re not a member, tickets range from $10 – $20 and children four years and younger get in for free.
+If you’re not a member, tickets range from $11 to $22 and children four years and younger can get in for free.
 Stop by this fall to get a taste of local history and see the changing leaves!

 Photo courtesy of University of California Botanical Garden at Berkeley

 The 34-acre UC Botanical Garden in Berkeley is one of the most diverse in the world with over 10,000 types of plants including rare and endangered species, drought-resistant plants and colorful fall foliage.
-Peaking in late November and early December, the most impressive autumn reds, oranges and golds come from the Asian Area, but the whole garden is worth exploring year-round!
+Peaking in late November and early December, the most impressive autumn reds, oranges and golds come from the Asian Area, but the whole garden is worth exploring throughout the year.

 Photo courtesy of San Francisco Botanical Garden and Saxon Holt

-Due to San Francisco’s unique climate — including mild temperatures, wet winters, dry summers and the famous coastal fog — there are a range of climates suitable for rare and exotic plants from all over the world.
-At the San Francisco Botanical Garden, you can see the wildflowers bloom June through September and you can even see which plants are in bloom right now on the website!
+Due to San Francisco’s unique climate—including mild temperatures, wet winters, dry summers and the famous coastal fog—there are a range of climates suitable for rare and exotic plants from all over the world.
+At the San Francisco Botanical Garden, you can see the wildflowers bloom June through September and you can even see which plants are in bloom right now on the website here!

 This East Bay park covers 6,859 acres and features camping, picnicking, hiking, backpacking, equestrian trails and grazing cattle.
 If you think the Bay Area doesn’t see much in terms of fall color, make a stop here between November and early December!